PhD Position in Power Electronics

 Salary and conditions

-PhD candidates are remunerated in code 1017, and are normally remunerated at gross from NOK 479 600 per annum.
+During the employment period at NTNU, the PhD candidate will be remunerated at gross NOK 479 000 per annum.
 From the salary, 2% is deducted as a contribution to the Norwegian Public Service Pension Fund.

-Appointment to a PhD position requires admission to the PhD programme in Electric Power Engineering.
-Applicants must be qualified for admission as PhD candidates at NTNU.
+Appointment to a PhD position requires admission to the PhD programme in Electrical Power Engineering.
+Applicants must be qualified for admission as PhD students at NTNU.
 See https://www.ntnu.edu/ie/research/phd for information about PhD studies at NTNU.